runios1/BikeRental/README.md

 ### Rent Page

+- **View Available Bikes**: Users can see a list of all listed bikes, including details such as the bike's image, name or description, rental price and availability dates.
+This list is dynamically generated and updated.

-The Rent page displays all available bikes for rent.
-Users can filter bikes based on city and available dates.
+- **Filter By Preferences** : Users can filter bikes based on which city and available dates.

+- **Request a Bike** : Once they find a bike they're interested in, users can then send a rental request directly to the bike's owner through the built-in request system.

 ## Server